we texted with paris jackson about activism, feminism, and trump

 For Paris Jackson, growing up was always going to be a little out of the ordinary.
 After all, she's the only daughter of Michael Jackson, the most famous musician in the world.
-Up until her father's tragic death in 2009, when she was just 11, Paris and her two brothers had lived a privileged - if sheltered and a little strange - existence.
-She grew up on Neverland, a 2,700 acre fantasy world of zoos and amusement parks.
+Up until her father's tragic death in 2009, when she was just 11, Paris and her two brothers had lived a privileged — if sheltered and a little strange — existence.
+She grew up on Neverland, a 2,700-acre fantasy world of zoos and amusement parks.
 It was a little like a fairytale, but at some point, real life was going to barge in.
 After Michael's death things began to unravel.
-She was thrust into the glare of the media spotlight, and the pressures of sudden exposure effected her immensely.
-Articles about Paris's appearance - her pale skin, blonde hair and piercing blue eyes - led to mass speculation about her parentage, while online comments calling her fat or ugly caused her self-esteem to plummet.
+She was thrust into the media spotlight, and the pressures of sudden exposure affected her immensely.
+Articles about Paris's appearance — her pale skin, blonde hair, and piercing blue eyes — led to mass speculation about her parentage, while online comments calling her fat or ugly caused her self-esteem to plummet.
 Puberty can be the most excruciating time in a girl's life; you're a slave to your hormones, you don't know who you are or, worse, who you'll turn out to be.
 Imagine going through that with the whole world watching.

 While regular kids were in school, Paris was dealing with depression and addiction, a spiral that eventually culminated in a series of suicide attempts.
-After undergoing treatment in Utah - and reconnecting with her mother, Debbie Rowe - the 19-year-old has changed her entire outlook on life.
+After undergoing treatment in Utah — and reconnecting with her mother, Debbie Rowe — the 19-year-old has changed her entire outlook on life.
 So much more positive, Paris spends her time posting messages on Instagram about self-love and the importance of finding inner peace.
-Moving forwards, she wants to set an example to women around the world that perfection is a myth and that happiness is a work in progress.
-She's also taking some time to focus on her acting, and was recently crowned the face of Calvin Klein's autumn/winter 17 campaign.
+Moving forward, she wants to set an example to women around the world that perfection is a myth and that happiness is a work in progress.
+She's also taking some time to focus on her acting, and was recently chosen as the face of Calvin Klein's fall/winter 17 campaign.
 Fresh from shooting her very first cover for i-D, we texted the teen dream to find out how it's all going.

 Hey Paris!
 Greetings n salutationssss.